 - Divide the APR (18) by 360 days (12 months x 30 calendar days).
 That equals .05 (5%).

 - Multiply 5% by 30 calendar days.
 That equals 1.5%.

 - Finally, multiply 1.5% by the original balance ($2,500).
 That equals $37.50 in interest.

-If you pay only 2% of your total balance due every month, until the TV is completely paid off, the real cost comes out to a whopping $8,397, with $5,897 in interest alone!
-Not only will the TV cost you over 3 times more than the original purchase price, it will also take you 3 decades to pay off!
+The above calculation may not seem like a big deal, but when you see the long-term effect of only making those minimum payments, it might shock you.
+If you pay only 2% of your total balance due every month until the TV is completely paid off, the real cost comes out to a whopping $8,397, with $5,897 in interest alone!
+Not only will the TV cost you over 3 times more than the original purchase price, it will also take you 3 decades to pay off.

 If the TV costs $8,397 upfront, would you still buy it?
-Probably not!
-For that price, you could get a nice used car!
-However, when you charge it to your credit card and make minimum payments, you’ve pretty much agreed to pay the outrageous amount.
-I’ll bet that TV won’t seem quite as appealing anymore.
+Probably not.
+For that price, you could get a nice used car.
+However, when you charge it to your credit card and only make minimum payments, you’ve agreed to pay that outrageous amount.
+Suddenly the TV doesn’t seem quite as appealing anymore.

-Although fulfilling wants is immediately gratifying, it isn’t worth the headache and hassle of impending financial troubles.
+Although fulfilling wants is immediately gratifying, it usually isn’t worth the headache and hassle of impending financial troubles.
 If you have credit card debt, know that you have the ability to turn things around.
-It’s really just about making wise money decisions.
+It’s really just about being realistic and having a plan.

 The next time you wish to make a purchase with your credit card, ask yourself if you have the means to pay it off in full and on time.
-If the answer is no, figure out what the “real cost” of the item is and determine if it is still worth buying.
+If the answer is no, figure out what the real cost of the item is and determine if it’s still worth buying.
 Sometimes, delaying short-term gratification for long-term financial stability is one of the best decisions you can make for your financial future.